 Complications of Marijuana Withdrawal

-The National Cannabis Prevention and Information Centre in Australia suggests that tapering cannabis use may also be effective, especially as using marijuana becomes legal in many places.
-However, there are no drugs currently approved for use in detoxing from marijuana, even on an off-label basis.
+The National Cannabis Prevention and Information Centre in Australia suggests that a monitored tapering of cannabis itself may also be effective, especially as using marijuana becomes legal in many places.
+However, there currently are no drugs specifically approved for use in detoxing from marijuana, even on an off-label basis.